-In Fall 2020, Yale University had an acceptance rate of 6.6%, making it one of the most selective colleges in the nation.
-The Yale admissions committee considers a student’s entire standardized testing history, rather than their best scores only.
+Yale University is one of the most selective colleges in the nation.
+The Yale admissions committee considers a student’s entire standardized testing history rather than their best scores only.
 In response to the pandemic, per their admissions page, “Yale admissions has instituted a test-optional policy for the 2021-2022 admissions cycles.”
 Yale University considers academic performance throughout high school as generally more important than test scores.
 That being said, Yale students are often in the 700-800 (per section) SAT score range and 30-35 score range for the ACT.

 The Yale University application tries to address each applicant’s character through the short Yale supplemental essays.
 In addition to the Common App personal essay, there are several Yale supplemental essays.
 We recommend answering all Yale supplemental essays truthfully, comprehensively, and thoughtfully to maximize your Yale admissions odds.
 The Yale supplemental essays for 2021-2022 are on the Common App site, but you can also visit the Yale admissions website for a full list of Yale University application requirements.
 Also, check out our guide to the Yale supplemental essays.

 Overall, Yale admissions looks for motivated students who will make the most of Yale’s resources and who exhibit leadership skills, kindness, and collaboration.
 According to Yale admissions officials, many of the applicants to Yale are highly qualified; however, a student’s overall profile often determines an acceptance.

 Yale University is one of the top Ivy League schools in the nation.
 US News ranked it as #3 on their Best College list.
 Yale offers its students a world-class liberal arts education.
 The university believes that studying across various disciplines “liberates the mind to its full potential.”
 This idea clearly appeals to many students nationwide, as the university received its largest pool of applicants in the last admissions cycle.